No, the bitcoin price did not move from debates, Trump ‘crypto burgers’ or anything other than shenanigans

 The volumes of just the BTC/USDT and BTC/FDUSD trading pairs on that one exchange swamp all other trading in bitcoins.
 Coinbase or regulated ETFs aren’t even in the running.

-Binance is under severe US compliance monitoring with regard to money laundering compliance and keeping US entities off the exchange — but the trading floor remains completely unregulated.
+Binance is under severe US monitoring with regard to money laundering compliance and keeping US entities off the exchange — but the trading floor remains completely unregulated.

 Every market abuse you can think of — wash trading, manipulation, the exchange trading against its own customers — is standard.
 And probably not even illegal!